J-Luang/final_project/source/genres/animated/isleofdogs/isleofdogs.rst

 The style of stop-motion is different from what we have seen before.
 The world that is portrayed is interesting and the story elements take on a unique role from standard movies.
-One criticism of the film is that the storyline was predictive.
-It could have been improved by keeping parts more secret.
+One criticism of the film is that the storyline was fairly predictive.
+It could have been improved by keeping parts more on the down low.